 Aug.
 15 – Oct.
 31, Mon.-Fri.
 7-6, Sat. & Sun.
 9-6 (Aug. close at 5 PM)

 U-Pick apples & pumpkins.
 Farm market has cider, hot fresh donuts, caramel apples, popcorn, jams, jellies, honey, & crafts.
-Animals, straw mountain, cow train, corn maze, and back 40 play area!
+Animals, straw mountain and available on weekends cow train, corn maze & back 40 play > Read More

 Address: 3025 6 Mile Road, Grand Rapids, MI 49544